graphile/graphile.github.io/src/pages/postgraphile/installation-guide.md

 # Create a Database

-You'll next want to create a database.
+Next, create a database.
 You can do this by using the terminal:

 ```
 $ createdb mydb